 The U.S. Coast Guard is responsible for verifying regulatory compliance for U.S. vessels, including those in MSP and MSP Select.
-MSP vessel performance monitoring, risk assessments, and targeting are administered by U.S. Coast Guard Headquarters, Commandant (CG-CVC-1), and are intended to ensure the effectiveness of MSP and MSP Select.
+MSP vessel performance monitoring, risk assessments, and targeting are administered by U.S. Coast Guard Headquarters, Commandant (CG-CVC), and are intended to ensure the effectiveness of MSP and MSP Select.
 This is accomplished through analyzing historical performance data for enrolled vessels by reviewing the ACS, U.S. Coast Guard (MISLE), and commercial (EQUASIS) databases.
 Data is inputted into a scoring matrix to yield a list of targeted vessels for additional oversight.
-The matrix risk criteria includes operational controls, no sail deficiencies, Port State Control detentions, materiel condition, ISM non-conformities, marine casualties, vessel service, vessel age, owner/operator, and ACS performance.
+The risk model includes the following criteria: Port State Control

+(PSC) detentions, Flag State Control detentions, CG-835V deficiencies (non-worklist items), vessel-related marine casualties, additional Safety Management Certificate (SMC) audits required under MISLE MSO activities, ship type, and vessel age.
 The results of performance monitoring and risk assessments are also used to determine initial entry into MSP Select, suitability for continued enrollment, and when additional oversight may be warranted.